 Statement from Lincoln University

-According to a 2016-17 financial audit, the Foundation provide more than $467,000 to the university in scholarships and direct payments.
+According to a 2016-17 financial audit, the Foundation provided more than $467,000 to the university in scholarships and direct payments.

 The development follows a similar separation at Oakwood University, which last spring split with its alumni association after the organization lost its tax-exempt status.